mukeshbharath/MCCI-Catena4450-BSP/README.md

 `lorawan configure appkey` _`AppKey`_
 `lorawan configure join 0`

-close the serial monitor disconnect the catena and reboot it once and connect to the port and open serial After each command you will see an `OK`.
+Close the serial monitor, disconnect the catena and reboot it once.

+Now connect to the port and open serial monitor `lorawan configure join 1`

+After each command you will see an `OK`.

 ![provisioned](./provisioned.png)

-Then reboot your Catena (using the reset button on the upper board).
+Now we can see the catena 4450 transmits data to the console for every 6 mins.